nus-cs3281/2023/students/MarcusTXK/knowledge.md

 ### Gradle

 Gradle is a build tool designed specifically to meet the requirements of building Java applications.
-Once it’s setup, building an application is as simple as running a single command on the command line.
-Gradle performs well and is also useful for managing the dependencies via its advanced dependency management system.
+Once it’s set up, building an application is as simple as running a single command on the command line.
+Gradle performs well and is also useful for managing dependencies via its advanced dependency management system.

 Learned about Gradle through a really [helpful tutorial](https://tomgregory.com/gradle-tutorial-for-complete-beginners/).